 - Incorporated Placement (with your current employer): These are very similar to ‘Short Placements’ and require you to work with a placement provider for the same amount of time (at least 120 hours).
 These are slightly different though, as you will work with one of your current employers who you might already have a part-time job with, so formalise this into a ‘Short Placement’.
 We will only start counting the ‘120 hours’ once the new arrangements are in place and your placement has been formally approved by your module team.

 - Virtual Placements: Also referred to as online, remote or e-experience, a virtual work experience or placement gives you the opportunity to complete a full placement from home, in most cases using nothing but a laptop.
-Online work experience is open to all and for the majority of opportunities all you need to get involved is access to a computer and a stable internet connection.
-Virtual placements share many similarities with traditional, in-person internships but their online nature allows participants to work with organisations across the country, even the globe.
-They're particularly relevant in these unprecedented times, as they enable students and graduates to gain invaluable work experience in spite of lockdown restrictions.
+Online work experience is open to all and for most opportunities, all you need to get involved is access to a computer and a stable internet connection.
+Virtual placements share many similarities with traditional, in-person placements but their online nature allows participants to work with organisations across the country, even the globe.

 - Enterprise Residency: During an Enterprise Residency-type placement, you will work in groups or individually in a work experience that is much more enterprising or entrepreneurial in nature and culminate in one of the most unique learning experiences at Sheffield Hallam.
 You will take on a project to develop either a product or service related to your course and you will be supervised by a named coach throughout the process.
 These usually take place in the Hallam i-Lab, which is one of the reasons we call them a residency as well as being supervised by our resident experts.